Amla Chutney Recipe (Indian Gooseberry Chutney)

 - 2 tablespoon freshly squeezed lime juice

 Step 4: Blend to make a smooth chutney.
-Add a few tablespoons of filtered water, if needed, to blend the chutney.
+Add a few tablespoons of chilled filtered water or 2-3 ice cubes, if needed, to blend the chutney.
+Adding ice cubes or chilled water help retian the color of the chutney.

 Step 5: Check for salt and lime juice, and add more if needed.
 Serve.